Godtide/ReportAid/README.md

 ## Demo

-A demo of **ReportAid** is running on both [arweave](https://www.arweave.org/), and [dat](https://dat.foundation/), both of which are peer-to-peer filesystems, but [arweave](https://www.arweave.org/) is also blockchain-based.
-Below explains why **ReportAid** is running on both.
+A demo of **ReportAid** is running on [arweave](https://www.arweave.org/) and [dat](https://dat.foundation/), both of which are peer-to-peer filesystems, but [arweave](https://www.arweave.org/) is also blockchain-based. **ReportAid** is running on both because they have advantages and disadvantages.

 Although [arweave](https://www.arweave.org/) is open source, because it is blockchain-based, it costs money to post dApps there.
-However, once a dApp is hosted on [arweave](https://www.arweave.org/), the user requires no additional [Firefox](https://www.mozilla.org/) extension.
+However, a user requires no additional [Firefox](https://www.mozilla.org/) extension to load [arweave](https://www.arweave.org/) resources.

 Unfortunately, for a user to see a [dat](https://dat.foundation/) resource, they need an additional [Firefox](https://www.mozilla.org/) extension ([detailed below](#dat)).
 However, [dat](https://dat.foundation/) is both open source and it costs nothing to post dApps there.
 Furthermore, [dat](https://dat.foundation/) has some nice features for the developer, not least is that it is possible to update a [dat](https://dat.foundation/) directory and maintain the same URL.
 That makes upgrading easy.

-Such features mean that both [dat](https://dat.foundation/) and [arweave](https://www.arweave.org/) are well worth supporting.

 **ReportAid** is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
 You should expect some bugs, too (if you find any, feel free to raise an [issue](https://github.com/glowkeeper/ReportAid/issues)).
 Furthermore, the app' is missing some functionality as it does not, currently, implement all of the [IATI Standard](https://iatistandard.org/en/).
 That said, as a proof of concept, the app' serves its purpose well.
 Hopefully, you agree and want to get involved - if so, please get in touch with s dot huckle at sussex dot ac dot uk.

+Below explains the dependencies that must be fulfilled before you can load either the [arweave](https://www.arweave.org/) or [dat](https://dat.foundation/) instances of **ReportAid**.

 ### Demo Dependencies